-This module aims to provide students with a critical review of China's political development in the 20th and early 21st centuries.
-After a brief overview of China's political history since 1949, it is designed around two core blocks of study.
+This module aims to provide students with a critical introduction and review of China's political development from 1949 to today.
+Following a brief historical review of the evolution of the Chinese political system since 1949, this module is designed around two core blocks of study.

 Total contact hours: 22